Step up your Instagram commenting game with some structure.

 When doing manual tests, I like to use reply rate as my KPI.
 In fact, it’s the only commenting metric I record at all.
 Not all growth hacking is complex: testing Instagram comments is just simple split testing.
 Write a few different comments and leave equal amounts on similar content.
 To check if you’re using a large enough sample size, I recommend Optimizely’s split testing calculator.
 Optimizing for reply rate can be done by testing different copy or how you target content to comment on.

 To get the creative juices flowing, I’ll search a hashtag to check out what people are posting.
-From here, I’ll write a caption that applies to each of the latest 9 posts.
-Keep in mind that if a manual test is proven successful after multiple runs, we will be scaling up with automation.
+From here, I’ll write a caption that applies to each of the latest (or Top) 9 posts.
+Keep in mind that if a manual test is proven successful after multiple runs, we will be scaling up our efforts with automation.
+If you need help, I’ve written a guide on choosing an Instagram bot.

-Asking probing questions has proven to be the most powerful way to use Instagram comments.
+Asking probing questions has proven to be the most powerful way to use Instagram comments for growth.

-The effectiveness may go down over time once more marketers catch on to this approach.
-Just like how there’s a saturation of generic comments, maybe one day the platform will be saturated with question comments.
+However, the effectiveness may go down over time once more marketers catch on to this approach.
+Just like how there’s a saturation of generic comments, maybe one day the platform will be saturated with open-ended question comments.

 It can be a tricky task coming up with a single question that applies to a variety of content types.
 The shortcut to the finish line here is to get extremely targeted.
 Look for niche hashtags within your industry that are used often but aren’t too popular.
 The less popular a hashtag is, the less variation it will have in the types of content tagged with it.

 The risk with using Instagram bots to scale up your commenting is that you might leave comments that don’t apply to content.
 It would be pretty embarrassing to ask a deep, probing question on a completely irrelevant post.
-I’ve been called out on it before.
-Some might just mark you as a spammer.
+I’ve made that mistake and have been called out on it before.
+It’s embarrassing and some might even mark you as a spammer.
 That’s one of the most common ways people get shadowbanned from Instagram.

 Target Region-Specific Hashtags with Comments

 One of my favorite ways to get specific in my targeting is to go regional.
 This won’t work for all brands, but fishing for sales and followers is a cinch with local targeting.
-My Instagram account, @ctwtn is a travel blog.
-Region-specific hashtags have been my best friend.
+My Instagram account, @ctwtn is a travel blog and region-specific hashtags have been my best friend.
 I’ll ask for restaurant or lodging recommendations.
-Rather than simply dropping compliments on others’ travel photos, I ask questions about their trips.
+Rather than simply dropping compliments on others’ travel photos like everyone else, I ask questions about their trips.
 I’ll ask if the tourist heavy attractions are worth the effort or not.
 I’ll ask what they didn’t like about the trip.

 If you use a different approach in your comment game, let me know in the comments.
 I’m always open to trying out new methods.